EIC Mission Statement

 About CAC EIC

-CAC Early Intervention Center for children with developmental delays, specifically designed for children aged 2-5 years old.
+Open to public enrollment, CAC Early Intervention Center for children with developmental delays, specifically designed for children birth to 12 years old.
 Our center is dedicated to providing a nurturing and supportive environment where children with autism and other neurodevelopmental delays can learn and grow.

 Years Old